YerongAI/Office-Tool/README.md

 ## Help With Localization

 We encourage everyone to help with localization.
-The following is how to do.
+The following is how to do it.

 1. Fork this repository